 Bad Bathroom Design

 For most, it would seemingly be clear that the most important aspect of design is usability.
 However, this isn’t obvious to all.
-One amazingly common error is installing the toilet directly in front of the sink.
+One amazingly common diy bathroom renovator error is installing the toilet directly in front of the sink.
 This doesn’t mean “next to” the sink, or even a few feet in front of it.
 In the worst cases, one would have to actually stand on the rim of the toilet to access the sink.

 Another design mistake is far less shocking, but will still cause a lot of hassle.
 While bathroom storage is important, especially in small spaces, some design options are better than others.
 Placing a shelf directly above the toilet sounds like a great idea, but can cause logistical problems.
 It is often overlooked that a certain amount of headspace is needed when arising off the toilet below.
 The result?
 The shelf ends up in the way.
 This causes it to get knocked when someone gets up, causing it to spill its contents directly into the now-vacant toilet – or worse, causing bruises to people’s heads.

 Finally, there is the frequent error of placing the toilet paper holder too far away to reach it from the sitting position.
 It’s a simple, but very annoying, design flaw.
+This is another bad bathroom design mistake that can be easily avoided.

 These aren’t as obvious to someone who isn’t a home inspector or similar professional, but they can be extremely dangerous.
 One such problem involves wires grounded to metal water pipes.
 Ground wires aren’t supposed to be hot, but can become so if there’s a problem with how things such as new bathroom lights are wired into the electrical system.
 Such problems can result in shocks or even electrocution to whoever touches the now-electrified water fixtures.

-Other violations are simpler, but can be just as dangerous.
+Other violations are simpler but can be just as dangerous.
 The failure to use ground fault circuit interrupter (GFCI) outlets in a bathroom leaves people vulnerable to accidents like electrocution from dropping an electric shaver into a sink full of water.
 Problems with other fixtures, like exhaust fans, can lead to fires.
 Bad plumbing decisions may lead to leaks or even floods.

 Issues with Workmanship